-- 6. the Energy, Minerals and Natural Resources Department; - 7. the New Mexico Finance Authority; - 8. the New Mexico Mortgage Finance Authority; - 9. the General Services Department; - 10. the Department of Environment; - 11. the Office of Broadband Access and Expansion; - 12. the Office of the State Engineer; - 13. the Early Childhood Education and Care Department; and - 14. the Cultural Affairs Department; - B. reports from sector-based economic drivers, including: - 1. energy and climate economies: - a. clean technologies and energy economies; - b. tribal energy development around New Mexico; - c. site readiness and meeting the energy needs of New Mexico companies; - d. regional transmission organizations; - e. taxation of projects on New Mexico Renewable Energy Transmission Authority property; and - f. climate resilience, restoration-based employment and extreme heat exposure and drought mitigation; - 2. agricultural and food systems: - a. agricultural industries as economic generators; - b. local and regional food supply chains, distribution and processing; and - c. water and land access for agricultural use;
+- 6. the Energy, Minerals and Natural Resources Department; - 7. the New Mexico Finance Authority; - 8. the New Mexico Mortgage Finance Authority; - 9. the General Services Department; - 10. the Department of Environment; - 11. the Office of Broadband Access and Expansion; - 12. the Office of the State Engineer; - 13. the Early Childhood Education and Care Department; and - 14. the Cultural Affairs Department; - B. reports on sector-based economic drivers, including: - 1. energy and climate economies: - a. clean technologies and energy economies; - b. tribal energy development around New Mexico; - c. site readiness and meeting the energy needs of New Mexico companies; - d. regional transmission organizations; - e. taxation of projects on New Mexico Renewable Energy Transmission Authority property; and - f. climate resilience, restoration-based employment and extreme heat exposure and drought mitigation; - 2. agricultural and food systems: - a. agricultural industries as economic generators; - b. local and regional food deserts, supply chains, distribution and processing; and - c. water and land access for agricultural use;

-- 3. outdoor, tourism and cultural economies: - a. development of outdoor recreation and ecotourism economies; - b. tribal tourism and cultural enterprises; and - c. expansion of the creative industries; - 4. technology, film and innovation: - a. technology and artificial intelligence; - b. broadband and digital infrastructure; and - c. rural expansion of the film, television and digital media industries; - 5. federal, military and border economies: - a. the border industrial complex and tradeports; and - b. economic impacts of federal and military installations and national laboratories; - C. updates on business development and capital access, including: - 1. economic development initiatives and priorities in communities around New Mexico; - 2. challenges and opportunities facing rural New Mexico industries and small businesses, including: - a. the gaming and tribal gaming industries; - b. the tourism and hospitality industry; - c. the restaurant, bar and food service industry; - d. the manufacturing industry; - e. the medical industry; and - f. the creative industries; - 3. cooperative and community ownership models in rural and tribal economies;
+- 3. outdoor, tourism and cultural economies: - a. development of outdoor recreation and ecotourism economies; - b. tribal tourism and cultural enterprises; and - c. expansion of the creative industries; - 4. technology, film and innovation: - a. technology and artificial intelligence; - b. broadband and digital infrastructure; and - c. rural expansion of the film, television and digital media industries; - 5. federal, military and border economies: - a. the border industries and tradeports; and - b. economic impacts of federal and military installations and national laboratories; - C. updates on business development and capital access, including: - 1. economic development initiatives and priorities in communities around New Mexico; - 2. challenges and opportunities facing rural New Mexico industries and small businesses, including: - a. the gaming and tribal gaming industries; - b. the tourism and hospitality industry; - c. the restaurant, bar and food service industry; - d. the manufacturing industry; - e. the medical industry; and - f. the creative industries; - 3. cooperative and community ownership models in rural and tribal economies;

-- 4. impacts of state policies, such as the use of eminent domain, prevailing wage requirements and the Environmental Improvement Board's policies on electric vehicles; and - 5. access to capital for small and minority-owned businesses, including through community development financial institutions, tribal lenders and credit unions; - D. reports on workforce, education and livability infrastructure, including: - 1. internships, apprenticeships and workforce development programs; - 2. higher education initiatives relating to business and workforce development; - 3. housing, evictions, zoning and construction; - 4. child care access and its role in workforce participation and provider stability; and - 5. paid family and medical leave; and - E. updates on tribal and rural economic equity, including: - 1. tribal economic development, infrastructure and self-determination; - 2. equity in procurement, incentives and rural-targeted programs; - 3. the relationships between the economy and the environment, including water use; - 4. tribal health care as a model for rural health care; and - 5. the economic impact of tribal gaming.
+- 4. impacts of state policies, such as the use of eminent domain, prevailing wage requirements and the Environmental Improvement Board's policies on electric vehicles; - 5. access to capital for small and minority-owned businesses, including through community development financial institutions, tribal lenders and credit unions; - 6. opportunities for international investment opportunities in New Mexico, such as the NMexus Center; and - 7. impacts of federal tariffs and opportunities for substituting foreign imports with New Mexico production; - D. reports on workforce, education and livability infrastructure, including: - 1. internships, apprenticeships and workforce development programs; - 2. education initiatives relating to career and technical education and business developments; - 3. housing, evictions, zoning and construction; - 4. child care access and its role in workforce participation and provider stability; and - 5. paid family and medical leave; and - E. updates on tribal and rural economic equity, including: - 1. tribal economic development, infrastructure and self-determination; - 2. equity in procurement, incentives and rural-targeted programs; - 3. the relationships between the economy and the environment, including water use; - 4. tribal health care as a model for rural health care; and - 5. the economic impact of tribal gaming.

-Economic and Rural Development and Policy Committee 2025 Proposed Meeting Schedule
+Economic and Rural Development and Policy Committee 2025 Approved Meeting Schedule